jessicac3732/github-tutorial/README.md

 ## Rolling Back Changes
 `git checkout -- filename` = To undo an edit. (_Can be found when you type git status._)

-`git reset HEAD filename` = To undo git add by removing something from the staging area. (_Can be found when you type git status._)
+`git reset HEAD filename` = To undo an add by removing something from the staging area. (_Can be found when you type git status._)

 `git reset --soft HEAD~` = To undo a commit. (_Search on google git undo commit.
 This command can be found on the stackoverflow website._)